Hobo/hobocookbook/gitorials/agility.markdown

 Now watch how Hobo can create a single migration for all of these:

-    $ rails generate hobo:migration
+    $ hobo generate migration

 When the migration generator asks you

     What now: [g]enerate migration, generate and [m]igrate now or [c]ancel?

 Choose `m` to both generate the migration and apply it to your database.
-We entered `initial_migration` as the name for our migration.
+We entered `initial_models` as the name for our migration.

 Now you can start your application